 When does this Increase in Contributions occur?

-In most cases, an increase in premiums occurs in November.
+In most cases, an increase in premiums occurs in January, being accounced in November.
 However, there is an exception of 2 or 3 insurance companies where the increase takes place in spring.
 You will receive a letter about adjustments to your health insurance premium if you’re privately insured.
 This polite wording – in German: “Beitragsanpassung” – usually means that your monthly contributions will increase the following year.
 This may come as a shock to some and may seem a little unfair.
 But the reality is, the health insurance premiums increase is something that happens regularly.
 This is regardless of your insurer, your specific insurance agreement or whether you are publicly or privately insured.

 Why didn’t I know about the increase?